Swedish Military Rifles 1894 - 1995

 Sniper rifle m/41 with white and bent bolt and original rear sight.

-(Rifle m/41B has different sight and base for the scope.)
+(Rifle m/41B with black mechanism and different sight and base for the scope.)

 Gevär m/41, G m/41